skip-mev/connect/oracle/config/README.md

 All oracle configurations are broken down into three files:

 1. **Oracle side-car configuration (`oracle.json`):** This contains the data provider's that are utilized, how often they should be polled, and a variety of other configurations for API and web socket providers.
 2. **Market side-car configuration (`market.json`):** This contains the desired markets that the side-car will fetch prices for.
 NOTE: It is recommended that this file is **NOT** modified nor created by validators.
-This file is typically provided by the chain that the oracle supports.
+This file is typically provided by the chain that the side-car supports.
 3. **Oracle configuration in the application (`app.toml`):** A few additional lines of code that must be added to the application's `app.toml` file to configure the oracle side car into the application.

 *The focus of this readme is the oracle side-car configuration and the application configuration.
 The market side-car configuration is typically provided by the chain that the oracle supports.*